-Functions of concepts.
 For purposes of this review, we will collapse the many ways people can use concepts into two broad functions: categorization and communication.
-The conceptual function that most research has targeted is categorization, the process by which mental representations (concepts) determine whether or not some entity is a member of a category.
+The conceptual function that most research has targeted is categorization, the process by which mental representations (concepts) determine whether some entity is a member of a category.
 Categorization enables a wide variety of subordinate functions because classifying something as a category member allows people to bring their knowledge of the category to bear on the new instance.
-Once people categorize some novel entity, for example, they can use relevant knowledge for understanding and prediction.
+Once people categorize some novel entity, they can use relevant knowledge for understanding and prediction.
 Recognizing a cylindrical object as a flashlight allows you to understand its parts, trace its functions, and predict its behavior.
 For example, you can confidently infer that the flashlight will have one or more batteries, will have some sort of switch, and will normally produce a beam of light when the switch is pressed.

 Not only do people categorize in order to understand new entities, they also use the new entities to modify and update their concepts.
 In other words, categorization supports learning.
-Encountering a member of a category with a novel property-for example, a flashlight that has a siren for emergencies-can result in that novel property being incorporated into the conceptual representation.
-In other cases, relations between categories may support inference and learning.
+Encountering a member of a category with a novel property-for example, a flashlight that has a siren for emergencies-can result in that novel property being support inference and learning.
 For example, finding out that flashlights can contain sirens may lead you to entertain the idea that cell phones and fire extinguishers might also contain sirens.
 Hierarchical conceptual relations support both inductive and deductive reasoning.
-If all trees contain xylem and hawthorns are trees, then one can deduce that hawthorns contain xylem.
+If you know all trees contain xylem and hawthorns are trees, then you can deduce that hawthorns contain xylem.
 In addition, finding out that white oaks contain phloem provides some support for the inductive inference that other kinds of oaks contain phloem.
 People also use categories to instantiate goals in planning (Barsalou, 1983).
 For example, a person planning to do some night fishing might create an ad hoc concept, THINGS TO BRING ON A NIGHT FISHING TRIP, which would include a fishing rod, tackle box, mosquito repellent, and a flashlight.